tobykurien/Xtendroid/Xtendroid/docs/index.md

 // elsewhere in activity or fragment if (settings.enabled) {
-   settings.authToken = "new auth token" // How cool is this?
+   settings.authToken = "new auth token" // this will persist the shared preference!
 }
 ```